peterparkedcar165/minecraft_mod_ideas/README.md

 🐦 Brave Bird: Only usable while elytra flying.
 Dash forward, and grant Brave Bird effect.
 When colliding with an entity, deal damage to that entity and remove the effect from self.

+⭐ Smoke Screen: Throw a smoke ball that expands into a wider smoke area, increasing stealth of players while blinding hostiles.

 # Types 💭:
 ## (All types attributes will be Max 2.
 When a Pokemon is of a specific type, +1.
 Stab multiplier is * 1.3(Type).